Junktown by Ralph Bakshi

-Ralph Bakshi is an American independent animated film producer, best known as the first to create animated features exclusively meant for mature audiences.
+Ralph Bakshi is an American independent animated film producer, best-known as the first to create animated features exclusively meant for mature audiences.
 Comic fans know him best for his 1972 film adaptation of Robert Crumb's underground strip 'Fritz the Cat'.
 Tolkien fans know him as the director who made the first (unfinished) attempt to adapt 'Lord of the Rings' (1978) to the big screen.
 Much like underground comix proved that comics could be more than just innocent children's entertainment, Bakshi did the same for animation.
-He chose for a gritty, unpolished, personal style, away from the dogmatic Disney aesthethic.
+He chose for a gritty, unpolished, personal style, away from the Disney esthetic.
 Some pictures are set in bleak city life ('Fritz the Cat', 'Heavy Traffic', 'Coonskin'), others are epic fantasy sagas ('Lord of the Rings', 'Wizards', 'Fire and Ice').
 He broke several taboos by depicting sex, drugs, graphic violence, swearing and politics in animated films.
 Bakshi often had to combat censors, executive producers and moral guardians.
 His pictures additionally had to overcome budget restrictions and other problems.
 His oeuvre has always polarized audiences, but Bakshi is recognized as a groundbreaking innovator.
 He paved the way for all independent adult animation in cinema, TV and on the Internet today.
 His TV animation studio, Bakshi Productions, produced 'Mighty Mouse Adventures' (1987-1988), based on Paul Terry's classic character Mighty Mouse.
-While he had little to do with their creative process, other than guarding his employees from executive meddling, 'Mighty Mouse Adventures' was a platform for many people who'd breathe fresh air in TV animation during the 1990s and 2000s.
-Early in his career, Bakshi also drew a few comic series ( 'Dum and Dee', 'Bonefoot and Fudge' and 'Junktown'), which lanked into obscurity until the publication of a 2008 biographical book.
+While he had little to do with their creative process, other than guarding his employees from executive meddling, 'Mighty Mouse Adventures' was a platform for many people who'd breathe fresh air in TV animation.
+Early in his career, Bakshi also drew a few comic series ( 'Dum and Dee', 'Bonefoot and Fudge' and 'Junktown'), which faded into obscurity until the publication of a 2008 biographical book.

 Early life

-Ralph Bakshi was born in 1938 in Haifa, Palestine (nowadays Israel), into a Jewish family who emigrated to New York City a year later.
-He grew up in the seedy heart of Brownsville in Brooklyn, where poverty, crime, prostitution and racism were an everyday thing.
-As a child he cut out comic book characters from papers and books and played with them.
+As a child, he cut out comic book characters from papers and books and played with them.
 His graphic influences were Chaim Soutine, Arthur Rackham, N.C.
-Wyeth, Jackson Pollock, Francis Bacon, George Herriman, Al Capp, Harvey Kurtzman and naturally underground comix like Robert Crumb, Gilbert Shelton and Vaughn Bodé.
-He took many lessons from reading Gene Byrnes' book 'The Complete Guide to Cartooning' (1950), and even stole it from his library.
-In the field of animation he was more influenced by the Max and Dave Fleischer cartoons and Looney Tunes shorts of Bob Clampett, Tex Avery, Friz Freleng and Chuck Jones, because Disney films didn't play much in his neighbourhood.
-As a pupil at Thomas Jefferson High School, his drawing talent was encouraged by his guidance counselor.
-She put him in art courses, to avoid him becoming a street hoodlum.
-The friendly woman even helped him get accepted at the High School of Industrial Arts in Manhattan (nowadays the High School of Art and Design).
-He graduated in 1956.
-As a teenager, Bakshi also took an interest in literature about sleazy street life, such as the novels by Charles Bukowski and Hubert Selby, Jr.
+Wyeth, Jackson Pollock, Francis Bacon, George Herriman, Al Capp, Harvey Kurtzman, Bill Mauldin and naturally underground comix artists like Robert Crumb, Gilbert Shelton and Vaughn Bodé.
+He took many lessons from reading Gene Byrnes' book 'The Complete Guide to Cartooning' (1950).
+When he took the book from his local library with the intention to borrow it, he noticed a window leading to the street on the side.
+Changing his mind, Bakshi threw the book outside, so he could secretly pick it up when he went home and keep it.
+Bakshi admitted that he basically stole it, because he was never going to bring the copy back anyway and desperately wanted to avoid paying library fines, since he couldn't afford them.
+The book has remained in his possession ever since.
+In the field of animation, Bakshi was influenced more by the Max and Dave Fleischer cartoons and Looney Tunes shorts of Bob Clampett, Tex Avery, Friz Freleng and Chuck Jones, because Disney films didn't play much in his neighborhood.
+As a teenager, he also devoured literature about sleazy street life, written by Charles Bukowski and Hubert Selby, Jr.

 Terrytoons